 Tusla Foster Carers can now access a Tusla Social Worker outside of normal working hours.
 This phone-based support service will assist foster carers in the event that an emergency situation arises regarding a child in your care.
 Full details are available here.

 Get in touch, the first step in becoming a foster carer is to contact us.
-You can complete our online enquiry form or contact us by phone or e-mail.
+You can contact us by phone, e-mail or complete our online enquiry form from a desktop computer

 freephone 1800 226 771